The Best Identity Theft Protection Services of 2024

 9.3

-• All plans include credit monitoring for at least one bureau
+• All high-ter plans include triple-bureau credit monitoring

 • Entry-level plan starts at less than $6 per month